loochlabs/temperature_parser/README.md

 # Temperature Processor
-A Python library for converting Optris temperature readings into undistorted/flattened images.
+A Python library for converting .CSV files containing thermal infrared measurements to .TIF image files.
+Scripts here were developed for TIR images taken with an Optris PI 450 camera with an 80 degree wide-angle lens.

 ## Dependencies
 * numpy